Play Dungeon Game with DP

 -1000 <= dungeon[i][j] <= 1000

-In simple terms, it asks how much minimum initial health is required for the knight to move from the top-left corner to the bottom-right corner while ensuring that the health is always greater than 0.
+Simply put, it asks you how much minimum initial health is needed for the knight to move from the top-left corner to the bottom-right corner, ensuring his health is always greater than 0 at any point.

 The function signature is as follows: